Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Conclusion

-Our results illustrate the potential of nulling in enhancing the precision of cosmological measurements, particularly the total matter density $\Omega_m$ and dark energy equation of state, to which the BNT transform coefficients are mostly sensitive.
-This work reveals notably that, in Euclid's context, the combination of nulling with the 3x2pt method could bring new constraint on the dark energy equation of state.
-Moreover, we identified a precision requirement on photometric redshifts, of the order of $10^{-3}$ in our current setting, needed to reach such results.
-To be more precise, considering the forecasts for the Euclid survey, we conclude that nulling could a minima be used to constrain photometric mean redshift errors.
-As such, it would be an indirect improvement of precision on cosmological parameters through the reduction of systematic effects and uncertainties on photometric redshifts.
+Our results illustrate the potential of nulling in enhancing the precision of cosmological measurements, particularly the total matter density $\Omega_{\rm m}$ and dark energy equation of state, to which the BNT transform coefficients are mostly sensitive.
+This work reveals notably that, in Euclid's context, the combination of nulling with the 3$\times$2pt method could bring new constraints on the dark energy equation of state as we exploit properties of weak lensing that are currently unused.
+Moreover, we identified a precision requirement for photometric redshifts of the order of $10^{-3}$ in our current setting, needed to reach such results.
+However, considering the forecasts for the Euclid survey, we conclude that cosmic shear nulling may not significantly enhance parameter constraints beyond those obtained from the main probes of Stage IV surveys but rather be used as a consistency check.
+In addition, we explicitly demonstrate that this probe is highly sensitive to photometric redshift uncertainties.
+That is why we conclude that, in the short term, nulling would be most efficient as an additional probe or consistency check for controlling systematics of photometric redshift calibration.
+Indeed, nulling provides us with a particularly clean and robust diagnostic of photometric redshift systematics, especially at high redshift, where external calibration is most challenging.
+In this sense, it would be an indirect improvement of precision on cosmological parameters through the reduction of systematic effects and uncertainties on photometric redshifts.

 Based on these results, this methodology is clearly a promising addition to the current analysis toolkit of weak lensing and galaxy surveys.
-Through its computational simplicity and its dependence only to a reduced number of cosmological parameters, it is an almost cost-less and robust probe that comes with no additional systematics.
-Complementary to the lensing shear ratio approach, which has been exploited in DES, cosmic shear nulling could be used in future surveys as an additional probe or as a consistency test.
+Through its computational simplicity and its dependence only on a reduced number of cosmological parameters, it is a virtually costfree and robust probe that introduces no additional systematics and can help reduce existing systematic effects and uncertainties.
+In addition to the lensing shear ratio approach, which has been exploited in DES, cosmic shear nulling could be used in future surveys as an additional probe or as a consistency test.